-StoneWorks and our partners have several important ways to get involved in racial justice education and initiatives during January and February.
+StoneWorks and our partners have several important ways to get involved.
 Join us!

-Various times: SURJ (Showing Up for Racial Justice) at Sacred Heart is engaged on issues including the use of SROs (School Resource Officers) in San Jose schools, the upcoming SJPD contract, and ongoing decarceration, immigration and other initiatives.
+Various times: SURJ (Showing Up for Racial Justice) at Sacred Heart is engaged on issues including the proposed new county jail in Santa Clara County, indigenous solidarity with the Amah Mutsun Tribal Band, immigration and other initiatives.
 Visit their Action Calendar or sign up for email updates.